ahlim0m/tylernakamura.github.io/_posts/2016-10-29-my-first-nas.markdown

 Don't get me wrong.
 FreeNas10 is freaking awesome, and I am so excited for the official release, but they are little farther away from official release than I thought they were.

 At this point, I am just going to keep my hyper visor in the AWS cloud, and just have my NAS box for NAS.

+2016-11-17 Update:

+Going with Ubuntu 16 now for a my NAS.
+I don't need all the features that FreeNas9 has and I would prefer to change stuff over the command line.
+There were just a few more things that I needed my box to do than NAS and I am not comfortable enough to leave the Debian based CLI.

 ## My Hardware